-By taking these steps, the quality of service to the members of In order to maintain the cleared Cotton Electric Cooperative will lower cost, workers will revisit the area, herbicide applications are greatly improve.
-And that is the areas to apply an environmentally used on a two-year rotation.
-Every commitment made by your Board friendly herbicide which will keep two years, a crew will come back of Trustees.
-Cotton Electric Coopto apply a carefully chosen herbi- erative is committed to being your This low-tech solution of clearing cide spray which will eliminate any provider of choice and supplying trees goes a long way toward meet- regrowth and maintain the cleared you with quality power that is safe, reliable and affordable.
+By taking these steps, the quality of service to the members of Cotton Electric Cooperative will greatly improve.
+And that is the commitment made by your Board of Trustees.
+Cotton Electric Cooperative is committed to being your provider of choice and supplying you with quality power that is safe, reliable and affordable.